1. Stop all stacks and unmount CIFS

 task ansible:nodes:shutdown -- managers -K

-1. Power on the NAS and wait for it to be fully booted and available on the network.
+# 1. Power on NAS, wait for it to be fully available

 task ansible:ping